junyoung-sim/deepcpp/README.md

 # DeepCPP

-DeepCPP is a simple deep learning framework in C++ built from scratch that intends to provide easily configurable and deployable models for various application-specific needs.
+DeepCPP is a simple deep learning framework in C++ built from scratch.

 ## Multi-Layer Perceptron (Deep Neural Network)